Daniel-IRYIVUZE/Daniel-IRYIVUZE/README.md

 ## Goals
 My short-term and long-term goals include:
-- **Short-term**: Enhance my skills in Software development, complete certification in network security.
+- **Short-term**: Enhance my skills in Software development and complete certification in Full stack development.
-- **Long-term**: Lead a development team, contribute to innovative projects in the cybersecurity space.
+- **Long-term**: Lead a development team contributing to innovative software engineering projects.

 ## Collaboration
 I'm open to collaboration opportunities, including:
 - **Open Source Projects**: Contributing to impactful open-source projects.
-- **Freelance Work**: Taking on interesting freelance projects in software development and network engineering.
+- **Freelance Work**: Taking on interesting freelance software development and network engineering projects.
-- **Networking**: Connecting with fellow professionals and enthusiasts for potential collaborations and knowledge sharing.
+- **Networking**: Connecting with professionals and enthusiasts for potential collaborations and knowledge sharing.

 ## Contact
 Feel free to reach out to me via: